This blog is the second of four covering my Fishing Adventure in a Canyon in Namibia. For the first blog in the series, click here.

 I did find a new place, anything would be better than the place that we were in and so we moved for the second time, this time it was further and we had to make a couple of trips navigating past our pools of water.
 Bedroom number two was not comfortable either.
 We were on a slope and it felt that if we did move we would fall over a small precipice.
 After having lain there for about half an hour both Anna and I agreed that we needed to move again.
 This time it was only 20m away but still the effort of moving was proving to be exhausting.

 This time we were not in sync when it came to sleeping.
 I was just about to doze off whilst Anna was ferreting around in her bag for what felt like hours, looking for goodness knows what.
 She eventually then went to sleep and then I was wide awake struggling to breathe as my nose had blocked up.
 I was finding it hard to breathe and had to wake Anna up so I could get at the loo roll.
 She was probably not best pleased with me!
 I used rather a lot of loo roll, and it was fortunate Anna had packed extra.
 I had an awful night struggling to breathe.
 Every time I lay down I felt as if my throat was closing over, it was pretty scary and I suspect it was just because I was so tired.
 It was not a pleasant experience.
 I don’t think I got much sleep that night but I did manage to doze off every now and again.
-At around 3 o’clock I’d had enough of tossing and turning.
+At around 3 o’clock I’d had enough of tossing and turning on our Fishing Adventure in a Canyon.

 “Anna, are you awake?”
 I whispered.